Deriving motivic coactions and single-valued maps at genus zero from zeta generators

-\end{itemize} These practical aspects complement the more conceptual motivation for this work, namely that the reformulation of the motivic coaction and the single-valued map in (\ref{prevone}) and (\ref{prevtwo}) make generalizations beyond genus zero more accessible.
-As a concrete evidence for this expectation, the one-variable instance $n=1$ of the single-valued map in (\ref{prevtwo}) exhibits striking parallels to the generating series of Brown's single-valued iterated Eisenstein integrals \cite{Brown:mmv, Brown:2017qwo, Brown:2017qwo2} in section 3 of \cite{Dorigoni:2024oft}.
-This formal similarity between these explicit formulas for the single-valued map at genus zero and genus one arises because, in both formulas, the zeta generators act on the fundamental groups of the relevant surfaces: punctured spheres and tori, respectively \cite{Dorigoni:2024oft, Dorigoni:2024iyt}.
-Accordingly, similar genus-one uplifts are expected for the coaction formula (\ref{prevone}) and the multivariate case $n\geq 2$ of (\ref{prevtwo}).
+As a first concrete evidence for this expectation, the one-variable instance $n=1$ of the single-valued map in (\ref{prevtwo}) exhibits striking parallels to the generating series of Brown's single-valued iterated Eisenstein integrals \cite{Brown:mmv, Brown:2017qwo, Brown:2017qwo2} in Section 3 of \cite{Dorigoni:2024oft}.
+Moreover, similar genus-one uplifts were proposed for the coaction formula (\ref{prevone}) in the one-variable case \cite{Kleinschmidt:2025dtk} (along with non-trivial consistency checks) and derived in the $n = 2$ case of (\ref{prevtwo}) \cite{Schlotterer:2025qjv}.
+All of these genus-one advances rely on the interplay of zeta generators with the fundamental groups of punctured spheres and tori.
 Going further, one can on the long run envision analogous formulas at genus $\geq 2$ once a suitable realization of zeta generators associated with higher-genus Riemann surfaces becomes available.